art | illustration | design

-Spring is in the air, which can only mean one thing: Time to stock up on peanuts and Cracker Jack, pre-order this year's edition of MLB: The Show, and start binge watching a certain Ken Burns documentary.
+Spring is in the air, which can only mean one thing: Time to stock up on peanuts and Cracker Jack, pre-order this year's edition of The Show, and start binging a certain Ken Burns doc.

-Baseball is still tremendously popular in the United States and abroad, but it is no longer "the national pastime."
+Baseball is still tremendously popular in the United States and abroad, even if it is no longer The National Pastime.
 If our pastime can be encapsulated by a single sport, then that sport is American football, and it has been for decades.
 With an ever-increasing number of real-life issues, not to mention the widespread popularity of relatively newer obsessions (video games, the Internet, etc.), one can argue whether any sport will ever codify a national passion as baseball once did.
 However, that doesn't mean that it is without merit, and it certainly doesn't mean that it is no longer relevant.
 Baseball has survived a civil war, two world wars, a great depression, numerous recessions, and when Covid-19 is finally in our rear view mirror, it will survive that as well.
 Well, most of it will anyway.

 You might assume that this was a Covid-related decision, but the JetHawks were scheduled for termination long before the pandemic hit.
 As part of Major League Baseball's farm league restructuring process (which, in all fairness, was long overdue and will serve to boost the salaries of minor league players), the league opted to axe dozens of minor league teams across the country.
 My local team happened to be one of them.
 An unfortunate roll of the dice?
 Maybe.
 But why the JetHawks in particular?
 You might assume that poor attendance had something to do with this, but from all reports their games were well attended.
 You might assume that their facilities were outdated, but The Hangar is actually one of the nicer ballparks in Class-A baseball, it underwent renovations just a few years ago.

-The real reason the JetHawks are being unceremoniously deleted from baseball?
+The real reason the JetHawks are being booted from baseball?
 The wind.
 No, seriously.
 The wind.